chloeyeo/Tracing-Footprints-of-the-Human-Immune-System-in-Virus-Genomes-with-Machine-Learning/relevant_research_papers/summaries.md

 ## Paper 22
 ### Host Immune Response Driving SARS-CoV-2 Evolution
 ### https://doi.org/10.3390/v12101095
+"In this work, we present a comprehensive genotyping analysis of existing SARS-CoV-2 mutations.
+We reveal that host immune response via APOBEC and ADAR gene editing gives rise to near 65% of recorded mutations."

 ## Paper 23
 ### Mechanisms of viral mutation